 In June 2017, the Board of Regents decided to reduce the number of days of student testing on the Grades 3-8 English Language Arts and Mathematics Tests from three sessions for each test to two.
 This change took effect beginning with the tests that were administered in 2018.
-In addition to reducing the number of sessions, the Board's decision also reduced scoring time for teachers and may help enable more schools to transition sooner to CBT.
+In addition to reducing the number of sessions, the Board's decision also reduced scoring time for teachers.

 As a result of the change to a two-session test design, panels of New York State educators from across the State were brought together to engage in a standards review process.
 These panels of educators established new performance standards for each grade level.
 They followed a standardized, research-based process to discuss expectations for students in each performance level, reviewed the actual test questions, and made recommendations on the knowledge and skills required of students at each grade level.
-These recommendations for the performance standards that are applied to individual student tests to make proficiency level determinations from 2018 onward.
+These recommendations form the basis for the performance standards that are applied to individual student tests to make proficiency level determinations from 2018 onward.